 If you were a business you would not do things haphazardly.

-Preferably you would even have a simple website containing an EPK and links to your latest releases.
-Links to streaming platforms and Videos (Do you have a website?
-We have someone who can help you with that).
+Preferably you would even have a simple website containing an EPK and links to your latest releases, links to streaming platforms, and videos.

 Then you need to capture that moment with video footage.

 If a tree falls in the forest and nobody is around to hear it does it make a noise?

 If you do not capture your journey and use it for content and social proof you are missing a trick.
 You need to work smart.

 You also need to consider the quality of the video footage…